Kiren Rijiju’s car meets with accident in J-K, Minister safe: Police

 Srinagar, April 8

-Union Law Minister Kiren Rijiju's car met with an accident in Jammu and Kashmir, police said on Saturday.

-Ramban Police said while going from Jammu to Srinagar by road, the Union Minister for Law and Justice Kiren Rijiju's car met with a minor accident.
+While going from Jammu to Srinagar Union Minister for law and justice Kiran Rijiju met with an accident at Ramban.
+The police described it as minor accident.

-"No injuries happened to anyone and Honourable Minister was driven safely to destination," police added.

-Union Minister for Law and Justice Kiren Rijiju on Saturday visited Jammu and Kashmir to attend the inauguration of the first edition of the Constitution of India in Dogri language at the University of Jammu.
+The area is landslide prone and in recent past several accidents took places in the area.

+The left side of the Minister's car hit on the right rearside of a truck.

 Tribune Shorts